 Thank you Boston and New England for your business the past several years.
-I’ve moved to Atlanta this summer and will be doing balloons here primarily (though for the right offer, I could be coaxed back on occasion…).
+I’ve moved to the Raleigh-Durham-Chapel Hill Triangle recently and will be doing balloons here primarily (though for the right offer, I could be coaxed back on occasion … actually for the right offer I could be coaxed anywhere …).

 Boston was great to me and was a wonderful place to live.
-Please continue to follow me on twitter and to check out some of the fun balloons I’m continuing to make.
-Also check out this sweet poll!
+Please continue to follow me on twitter, flickr or here and check out the fun balloons I’m continuing to make.

 It’s a bit late and I’m just doing this informally, but our party of the summer goes to the New Hampshire family that hired us for a pirate / Peter Pan themed party.
 Not only did I get to make some great balloons – crocodile masks, pirate swords, pixies and a great box weave Captain Hook hook – the face painter had a great time adding some spectacular time making masks, eye patches, puppies among a host of things.
 Also, the adults were completely on board with the dad sporting a pirate balloon hat, a golden earring and jolly roger print bandanna.
 Actually, a lot of parents had bandannas and seemed to be getting into the party, which I think is key.
 If the kids see you having fun, they have fun.
 It doesn’t matter if you’re the entertainer or the host or guests.
 Fun is infectious (in a good way).